ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ESP packets include the SPI, a sequence number, an optional Initialization Vector (IV), payload data, padding, a length and next header field, and an Integrity Check Value.

-From [RFC 4303], "ESP is used to provide confidentiality, data origin authentication, connectionless integrity, an anti-replay service (a form of partial sequence integrity), and limited traffic flow confidentiality."
+From {{RFC4303}}, "ESP is used to provide confidentiality, data origin authentication, connectionless integrity, an anti-replay service (a form of partial sequence integrity), and limited traffic flow confidentiality."

 Since ESP operates on IP packets, it is not directly tied to the transport protocols it encrypts.
 This means it requires little or no change from transports in order to provide security.